Once transactions are extracted from a source file, there are several things you can do to manipulate them:

 You can use this header of checkboxes to quickly check or uncheck all transactions.

-You can click one and then hold 'Ctrl' and click another one and that would make them those two highlighted.
+You can click one and then hold 'Ctrl' (Command on macOS) and click another one and that would make them those two highlighted.

-Once you highlighted them, you can right-click on any highlighted area to bring this menu.
-This will apply to highlighted transactions, so you can check them, you can uncheck them, and you can change +/-, you can add the year.
+Once you highlighted them, you can right-click (Command click on macOS) on any highlighted area to bring a popup menu.
+Any action you select will apply to highlighted transactions only so you can check/uncheck (include/exclude) them, and you can change +/-, you can adjust the year.